ryanallen/words-of-my-perfect-teacher/README.md

 When you die, you have no choice but to wander all alone in the intermediate state without a single companion.
 At that time your only refuge will be the [Dharma](#dharma).
 So tell yourself again and again that from now on you must make the effort to accomplish at least one practice of genuine [Dharma](#dharma).

 Whatever is stored up is bound to run out.
 A king might rule the whole world and still end up as a vagabond.
 Many start their life surrounded by wealth and end it starving to death, having lost everything.
-People who had herds of hundreds of animals one year can be reduced to beggary the next by epidemics or heavy snow, and someone who was rich and powerful only the day before might suddenly find themself asking for alms because their enemies have destroyed everything they own.
+People who had herds of hundreds of animals one year can be reduced to beggary the next by epidemics or heavy snow, and someone who was rich and powerful only the day before might suddenly find themselves asking for alms because their enemies have destroyed everything they own.
 That all these things happen is something you can see for yourself; it is impossible to hang on to your wealth and possessions forever.
 Never forget that generosity is the most important capital to build up.<sup>*</sup>

 <sup>* i.e. a capital of [merit](#merit).
 This concept is explained in Part Two, [Chapter 4](#chapter-fouroffering-the-mandala-to-accumulate-merit-and-wisdom)</sup><br>

 No coming together can last forever.
 It will always end in separation.
 We are like inhabitants of different places gathering in thousands and even tens of thousands for a big  market or an important religious festival, only to part again as each returns home.
 Whatever affectionate relationships we now enjoy&mdash;teachers and disciples, masters and servants, patrons and their proteges, spiritual comrades, brothers and sisters, husbands and wives&mdash;there is no way we can avoid being separated in the end.
 We cannot even be sure that death or some other terrible event might not suddenly part us right now.
 Since spiritual companions, couples and so forth might be split up unexpectedly at any moment, we had better avoid anger and quarrels, harsh words and fighting.
 We never know how long we might be together, so we should make up our minds to be caring and affectionate for the short while that we have left.
 As [Padampa Sangye](#padampa-sangye) says:

-> Families are as fleeting as a crowd om market-day;
+> Families are as fleeting as a crowd on market-day;
 People of Tingri, don't bicker or fight!

 ---